 As part of its goal to increase the appreciation of the music from the cultures of the world, as a tool for the development of people in many areas of life, as well as for joy and pleasure, the Transglobal World Music Chart launched at the end of 2017 a Festival Awards.
-The first edition will concluded at the end of 2018 and at the beginning of 2019, the results are published and the application is open for the second edition.
+This document you are reading is updated in October 2023.